 Remove Search Engine Results of You

 I believe that almost everyone googles themselves once in a while.
-If you are cleaning your online presence it is important to keep search engine results about you clean as well.
+You might want to check this interesting infographic about how many times people Google themselves per day and what impact it has So if you are cleaning your online presence it is important to keep search engine results about you clean as well.

 Unsubscribe from Newsletters

 Newsletters sure are annoying and sometimes it can be pretty hard to unsubscribe from them.